ourstudio-se/sops-bwrap.nix/README.md

 Namespaces can be combined with allow lists.
 Secrets variables are transformed in the following order:

-1. Strip list is applied as an *exclusive* filter (any key not matching *ALL* of the patterns is removed)
+1. Strip list is applied as an *non-exclusive* filter (any key not matching *ANY* of the patterns is removed)
 2. All occurrences of each pattern in the strip list is removed from every variable key.
 2. Allow list is applied as an *non-exclusive* filter (any key not matching *ANY* of the patterns is removed)